 Are you tired of staring at those gross spots on your refrigerator?
 Have you tried to clean your stainless steel oven with soaps, vinegar, and store-bought cleaners, all to no avail?
-Fear not, today I am showing you an easy way to clean your stainless steel appliances in less than five minutes!
+Fear not, today I am showing you an easy way to clean your stainless steel appliances – this clever hack will get your stainless steel sparkling in less than five minutes!

 As the Queen herself said: